Zebratic/UE4Injector/README.md

 1. Executable REQUIRES Admin privileges!
 2. Run ``UE4injector.exe (ProcesName.exe) (SurfaceLibrary.dll) (CustomLibrary.dll)``
 - Example: ``UE4injector.exe FortniteClient-Win64-Shipping.exe dxgi.dll cheat.dll``

-# Understanding the code
-- I have been somewhat decent in writing a few comments about what the code does, and is doing.
-- Its not perfect, but it is simply to get a quick understanding on how the vulnerability works, and how its utilized.
-- Sorry that i was too lazy to not write comments in "map.cpp", i appearently didnt do so in 2018.

 # Note
 - Make sure the DLL your loading are checking for the "DWORD ul_reason_for_call" parameter.